Mikhail-Vaganov/FS_HTTP_API/README.md

 ## Testing
 - Test samples for REST client of PhpStorm can be found in REST_tests folder
 - Another useful application for testing API is [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-launcher) Chrome plugin
 - One might use the built-in PHP web server.
 In this case create **fsapi** folder in the document root of the server  and copy the project in the created directory.
-Run the web server from comand line:
+Run the web server from the command line:
 ```
 php.exe -S localhost:8080 -t <document_root> <document_root>\fsapi\routing.php
 ```